Some posts contain compensated links. Please read this disclaimer for more info.

 Another excellent beach in Rovinj is Amarin Beach, situated about 3 kilometers to the north of the Old Town.

-This Blue Flag beach is a beautiful beach, made up of pebbles and rocks, its water azure blue and perfectly clean.
+This Blue Flag beach is beautiful, made up of pebbles and rocks, its water azure blue and perfectly clean.
 Just above the beach, you’ll find a tourist resort with shops, bars, and restaurants.
 On the beach itself, you can rent beach chairs and umbrellas.
 Showers and changing rooms are freely accessible to all sunbathers.

 Local Tip: Check here for rates and details on the Family Hotel Amarin.
-This beach is in perfect walking distance from the best family hotel in Croatia (as voted by the Little Donkey).
+This beach is within perfect walking distance from the best family hotel in Croatia (as voted by the Little Donkey).

 Ladin Gaj Beach, Umag

-Although it’s not the most comfortable beach—like a lot of Croatian beaches, it consists of rocks and concrete—Lading Gaj Beach is still totally recommended despite all of the concrete.
+Although it’s not the most comfortable beach—like many Croatian beaches, it consists of rocks and concrete—Lading Gaj Beach is still totally recommended despite all of the concrete.
 This Blue Flag beach lies about 8 kilometers to the south of Umag.

 Local Tip: The southern part of this beach is reserved for naturists, so unless you like to bare it all, be aware.